+Key activities

+Pro-active involvement

-- ☐ Identifying appropriate actions
+Identifying appropriate actions

-- Communicating at an early stage
+Communicating at an early stage

-- Considering early independent assessment
+Considering early independent assessment

 Pro-active involvement

 At the earliest practicable stage, APIL members should, in consultation with the client and/or the client's family, consider whether early intervention, rehabilitation or medical treatment would improve the present or long term situation.
 In other words, focus on the client's needs.
 The duty to consider rehabilitation is included in the pre action-protocol for personal injury claims.